JimStubley/Hello-world/README.md

 # Hello-world
-Just another GitHub User - getting started
+Just another GitHub User - getting started.
-Jim Stubley is a new GITHub user - He is from Raleigh NC Now I am making even more changes
+Jim Stubley is a new GITHub user - He is from Raleigh NC.
+Now I am making even more changes.
+See the World